 As it ages, exterior wood trim will develop minor cracks and raised grain.
 Much of this will occur during the first year.
 Raised grain permits moisture to get under the paint and can result in peeling.
-This is not a deft in materials or workmanship.
-Paint maintenance of wood trim and gutter is your responsibility.
+This is not a defect in materials or workmanship.
+Paint maintenance of wood trim and gutter is the homeowner's responsibility.